notxcain/rename-bug-repro/README.md

 2. Go to `foo.baz.Repro` to see the bug (a `$` is appended to companion object import)

-Looks like it this bug appears when you reference renamed trait / class inside sibling package
+Looks like it this bug appears when you reference renamed trait / class inside sibling package If you rename a companion everything works great